Technical Assessment Centres

 • Mechanical safe isolation

-• Pumps; hydraulic, diaphragm and peristaltic
+• Pumps; hydraulic, diaphragm, centrifugal and peristaltic

 • Electro-pneumatic fault finding